What is it?

 Special precautions & warnings:

-Pregnancy and breast-feeding: Do not use Panax ginseng if you are pregnant.
-It is POSSIBLY UNSAFE.
+Pregnancy and breast-feeding: Panax ginseng is POSSIBLY UNSAFE when taking by mouth during pregnancy.
 One of the chemicals in Panax ginseng has been found to cause birth defects in animals.
+Do not use Panax ginseng if you are pregnant.

 Not enough is known about the safety of Panax ginseng during breast-feeding.
 Stay on the safe side and don’t use it.

 Infants and children: Panax ginseng is LIKELY UNSAFE in infants and children.
 Using Panax ginseng in babies has been linked to poisoning that can be fatal.
 The safety of Panax ginseng in older children is not known.
-Until more is known, don’t use Panax ginseng even in older children.
+Until more is known, do not use Panax ginseng even in older children.

 “Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Panax ginseng seems to increase the activity of the immune system.
 It might make auto-immune diseases worse.
 Don’t use Panax ginseng if you have any auto-immune condition.

-Bleeding conditions: Ginseng seems to interfere with blood clotting.
+Bleeding conditions: Panax ginseng seems to interfere with blood clotting.
 Don’t use Panax ginseng if you have a bleeding condition.

 Heart conditions: Panax ginseng can affect heart rhythm and blood pressure slightly on the first day it is used.
 However, there are usually no changes with continued use.
 Nevertheless, Panax ginseng has not been studied in people with cardiovascular disease.
 Use Panax ginseng with caution if you have heart disease.

 Diabetes: Panax ginseng might lower blood sugar.
-In people with diabetes who are taking medications to lower blood sugar, adding Panax ginseng might lower it too much.
+In people with diabetes who are taking medications to lower blood sugar, adding Panax ginseng might lower blood sugar too much.
 Monitor your blood sugar closely if you have diabetes and use Panax ginseng.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Panax ginseng contains chemicals (ginsenosides) that can act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don’t use Panax ginseng.